keithledgerwood/WICLab-guide/012-Security.md

 16. Close the Report requested window.

 17. In the mailbox you used for registration, find the "Current Assignments Report" email and click **Download report**.
-Your report should begin downloading automatically.
-If it does not, click **Download report**.
+This will take you to the Okta org Admin Console and open the Downloading report window.
+Your report should download automatically.
+If it does not, in the Downloading report window, click **Download report**.

 18. Close the Downloading report window.